Post-Doctoral Training Opportunities

 115 Mill Street, Mail Stop 206

 Belmont, MA 02478

 Women’s Mental Health Psychiatry Fellowship

 Working in different levels of care—inpatient, residential, partial hospitalization, and outpatient—with women often with co-occurring disorders and at different points in their treatment, the fellowship provides in-depth exposure to the mental health challenges unique to women.
-Led by Amy Gagliardi, MD, clinical director of the Center of Excellence in Women’s Mental Health, the fellowship aims to provide outstanding training in women’s mental health to future clinical and academic leaders.
+Led by Amy Gagliardi, MD, clinical director of the Division of Women’s Mental Health, the fellowship aims to provide outstanding training in women’s mental health to future clinical and academic leaders.

 The fellow participates in at least one outpatient longitudinal experience in evidence-based treatments designed for women, including co-leadership of the outpatient Women’s Recovery Group, an empirically-validated, gender-specific group therapy for women with substance use disorders.
 The fellow also gains experience in the medical aspects of women’s mental health (including pregnancy, postpartum, and menopause) through a two-month part-time rotation at Brigham and Women’s Hospital.